Exploring an IFC model#

 There are hundreds of Classes to represent all aspects of our built environment, including non geometric classes like Task, Occupant, and CostItem.
 However, we’ll focus only on simple physical Classes in this guide.
 Don’t worry about memorising all the available Classes, you’ll get a feel for them as you explore more.

-To view an object’s class, click on an object in the Viewport or Outliner panel, then switch to the Object Properties tab in the Properties panel.
-You can see the Class name in the IFC Class subpanel.
+To view an object’s class, click on an object in the Viewport or Outliner panel, then switch to the Object Information tab in the Properties panel.
+You can see the Class name in the Object Metadata subpanel.

 In this case, the Class of our roof is an IfcSlab.
 You’ll notice this is the same Class name used as a prefix for the object name in the Outliner panel.
 You can also see the name of the actively selected object in the top left of the Viewport panel.